Introduction: Becoming a Friendly & Fair Teacher

 First, you can draw guidance from the experiences of those who have gone before you in this change and who have worked with and tested the five perspectives of Friendly and Fair Teaching (See testimonials).
 Important new insights for Friendly and Fair Teaching often come from trainees and experts.
 We list new insights at the bottom of each perspective under ‘Credits’.
 There you can see which student or expert contributed a new aspect to FFT.

-If colleagues give you this tip: “Start strict and then slowly let go of the reins”, FFT recommends to disregard this advice.
+If colleagues give you this tip: “Start strict and then slowly let go of the reins”, FFT recommends disregarding this advice.
 Being strict while encouraging intrinsic motivation in your students is a difficult combination.
 It can work, but it can also fail.

 6.3 How do you deal with students with poor impulse control?

-Students with poor impulse control are willing to conform to your framework and expectation management, but fail to do so because of their own impulses.
+Students with poor impulse control are willing to conform to your framework and managing expectations, but fail to do so because of their own impulses.
 First direct these students with gestures and body language.
 In doing so, you avoid calling their names.
 By remaining friendly, you reassure, give confidence and support students in their efforts to do better.

-If gestures don’t work, you can ask (outside the group), “Where would you focus best in this class?”
-Arrange the spot the student indicates, evaluate and arrange another spot if necessary.
+If gestures do notwork, you can ask (outside the group), “Where would you focus best in this class?”
+Arrange the spot the student indicates.
+Evaluate and arrange another spot if necessary.
 You can ask at each beginning of the lesson, “What goal do you set this lesson?
 Are you going to meet it?”

 - What succeeded?
 What was the reason for that?

-- What did not succeed?
+- What failed?
 What was the reason for that?

 You can also agree on a personal gesture with the student in case the student is too busy.